maxpohlman/maxpohlman.github.io/index.md

 ---

-**I am a soon to be graduate of the University of Rhode Island's Environmental and Natural Resource Economic's Master's Program.
+**I am a Masters candidate of the University of Rhode Island's Environmental and Natural Resource Economics Program.
 I am a very data-driven person and I hope to continue to use and develop a very analytically heavy skillset as I begin my career.
- My primary research interests are**
+ My primary research interests are:**

 * Economic impacts of climate change on coastal communities